 Our Exercise Physiologist monitors the child at all times; she is trained in CPR and pediatric advanced life support.
 The tests are painless and usually fun.
 They vary in duration, but each takes approximately one hour, with the exercise portion lasting about 10-20 minutes.
 A child can stop the test at any time he/she feels it is necessary.
 Each child is asked to work to the best of his/her ability.

 Preparing for the Test

 Children should wear loose-fitting clothing such as t-shirts, tanks, shorts or sweatpants and comfortable, laced-up sneakers.
 Girls should wear a sports bra, if age appropriate.

 A light meal or snack may be eaten up to two hours prior to the test.
 Caffeine should NOT be consumed on the day of the test, as it will affect results.
 Parents should consult their child’s physician about which medications may be taken and which should not be taken on the day of the test.

 What are the risks of exercise testing?

 Children are safe in the Winthrop Pediatric Associates Cardiopulmonary Exercise Physiology Laboratory.
 The risks of testing are no different from those of conventional high-intensity exercise (e.g., soccer, basketball).
 Complications are rare, but should they occur, the staff is trained in CPR and advanced life support, with resuscitative medications and a defibrillator available in the Laboratory at all times.
-Because the heart’s function is constantly monitored by our experienced staff during the test, the exercise can be stopped at any time if anything goes wrong.
+Because the heart’s function is constantly monitored by the experienced, skilled staff during the test, the exercise can be stopped if anything worrisome is observed.